StatStud/techblog/content/posts/bert-versus-gpt.md

 GPT-2 and GPT-3 are the successors of the GPT model.
 GPT-2 was released in 2019 and is a larger and more powerful version of the original GPT model.
 GPT-2 has 1.5 billion parameters, which makes it one of the largest NLP models at the time of its release.
 GPT-3, released in 2020, is an even larger model with 175 billion parameters.
 GPT-3 is designed to be able to generate human-like text, and has been used for a wide range of tasks, from language translation to chatbots and content creation.

-GPT-J is a variant of GPT-3 created by EleutherAI, a group of independent researchers.
+GPT-J is a variant of GPT-3 created by [EleutherAI](https://en.wikipedia.org/wiki/EleutherAI), a group of independent researchers.
 GPT-J is similar to GPT-3, but it is a smaller model with 6 billion parameters that can be run on standard GPUs, unlike GPT-3 which requires specialized hardware.

 GPT-J has been released as an [open-source model](https://huggingface.co/EleutherAI/gpt-j-6b), which means anyone can use it for free.
 The following repos are worth checking out:
 - [https://github.com/kingoflolz/mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax)
 - [https://github.com/TheProtaganist/gpt-j](https://github.com/TheProtaganist/gpt-j)
 - [https://github.com/machaao/gpt-j-chatbot](https://github.com/machaao/gpt-j-chatbot)

+# Fine-tuning

+Fine-tuning BERT involves adding task-specific layers to the pre-trained model and training the model on a task-specific dataset.
+In contrast, fine-tuning GPT involves using the pre-trained model as a language model and generating text for a specific task.

+GPT models are better suited for tasks that require generating text, while BERT is more suitable for tasks that require understanding the meaning of text.

+BERT can be fine-tuned for a wide range of tasks, including both classification and sequence labeling tasks, while GPT is primarily used for language generation tasks.

+when fine-tuning GPT for text classification, you can give it a classifier head in the same way you do with BERT.

+In fact, using a classifier head is a common approach for fine-tuning GPT for classification tasks.
+The classifier head is typically added on top of the GPT model's output layer, which consists of a sequence of vectors that represent the probability distribution over the vocabulary of the next word in a given input sequence.